Ethics is the study of moral norms & values.

 Formalism is the view that right and wrong are independent from peoples' beliefs.

 Relativism is the view that right and wrong are dependent of peoples' beliefs.

 Cultural relativism: The doctrine that what makes an action right is that it's approved by that culture.

 Counterarguments to cultural relativism here.

 What's the structure of moral knowledge?
 Find it here.

 6. Are there universal moral principles?
-I think we could say yes.
+YES.

 1- Principle of mercy (Unnecessary suffering is wrong)